huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### $(Tapped)
 The `Tapped`-trigger is quite similar to the @(Clicked)-trigger.
 Where a click just means that the pointer has to be pressed and released on the element, a tap means that the pointer has to be released within a certain time after the pointer is pressed.

+AUTH: Is this really true?
+I thought `Tapped` didn't need a release, only a press.

 TODO: Can we configure this time?
 And what is the default?